FundamentalFrequency/LMN-3-Build-Guide/README.md

 Note the links provided are simply the parts I used in my own build.
 If you can find the part somewhere else feel free to use that.
 The LMN-3-DAW has been tested on the 4 GB Raspberry Pi 4 only.
 Additionally, the Hyperpixel 4 screen also comes in a non touch version.
 The LMN-3-DAW does not rely on any touch capability, but the design of the touch-based Hyperpixel 4 looks nicer than the non-touch version.
 The non-touch version is a little bit cheaper though if you would like to keep costs down.

+## Soldering

+## Assembly

+Do not forget to attach the micro USB connector the PCB before assembling the case!

 ## Rasbperry Pi Setup
 The steps below assume you have a working Raspberry Pi 4 (running Bullseye) you can log into and use, and that the username for the account is pi.
 If your username is different, please make sure and make the correct subsitutions.
 It's also recommended you login to the pi via SSH, assuming you enabled it and filled in the network information when using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 Network connectivity is required to SSH into the Pi and download the LMN-3 DAW.
+You can use the advanced imager settings to configure the Pi to automatically start up and join the network.

 Commands that look like this:

 ```
 $ I am a command!